Assessment of Efficacy and Safety of Lipid-Lowering Treatment and Its Importance in Risk Assessment and Prevention in a Hungarian Myositis Cohort

 Abstract

-Background: Idiopathic inflammatory myopathies (IIM) also known as myositis are systemic autoimmune diseases characterized by chronic inflammation affecting the skin, muscles and internal organs.
-Besides traditional risk factors and immune-mediated myocarditis, continuous activity of the immune system increases cardiovascular diseases (CVD) risk resulting that cardiovascular events are leading causes of mortality in IIM pa-tients.
-Statins are the most widely used lipid lowering therapies, which reduce cardio-vascular risk, but the fear of muscular adverse events inhibit the frequency of use.
-Methods: Our aim was to assess the CVD risk in a myositis cohort using the SCORE2 prediction system, carotid artery Doppler ultrasound measurement and biomarkers; recom-mend individual lipid-lowering treatment; follow the efficacy and adverse events of ther-apy in a 6 months’ treatment period.
-Results: Study population (80 IIM patients) was a middle aged, female dominant myositis cohort with an average disease duration of 9 years and low median global disease activity.
-Based on the SCORE2 evaluation, 78.8% of patients had medium/high CVD risk as well as 73.13% had asymptomatic carotid plaque.
-After 6 months of adequate lipid-lowering therapy 37.5% of patients reached lower CVD risk category, the biomarker levels of atherosclerosis significantly decreased and no progression in carotid plaques have been de-tected.
-None of the patients reported muscular adverse event or IIM relapse.
-Conclusion: Our findings proved that CVD risk of patients with myositis is high, but carefully applied lipid-lowering treatment is the key to effective risk reduction.
-Risk strati-fication and recommendation of preventive treatment is the responsibility of treating physician.
+Background: Idiopathic inflammatory myopathies (IIMs), also known as myositis, are systemic autoimmune diseases characterized by chronic inflammation affecting the skin, muscles, and internal organs.
+Besides traditional risk factors and immune-mediated myocarditis, continuous activity of the immune system increases cardiovascular disease (CVD) risk, meaning that cardiovascular events are the leading causes of mortality in IIM patients.
+Statins are the most widely used lipid-lowering therapies, which reduce cardiovascular risk, but the fear of adverse muscular events inhibits the frequency of use.
+Methods: Our aim was to assess the CVD risk in a myositis cohort using the SCORE2 prediction system, carotid artery Doppler ultrasound measurement, and biomarkers; recommend individual lipid-lowering treatment; and follow the efficacy and adverse events of therapy in a 6-month treatment period.
+Results: The study population (80 IIM patients) was a middle-aged, female-dominant myositis cohort with an average disease duration of 9 years and low median global disease activity.
+Based on the SCORE2 evaluation, 78.8% of patients had medium/high CVD risk, while 73.13% had asymptomatic carotid plaque.
+After 6 months of adequate lipid-lowering therapy, 37.5% of patients reached a lower CVD risk category, the biomarker levels of atherosclerosis significantly decreased, and no progression in carotid plaques was detected.
+None of the patients reported an adverse muscular event or IIM relapse.
+Conclusions: Our findings proved that the CVD risk of patients with myositis is high, but carefully applied lipid-lowering treatment is the key to effective risk reduction.
+Risk stratification and the recommendation of preventive treatment are the responsibility of the treating physician.

 Article activity feed